gunh0/sw-quality-assurance-utilities/QCEO_Project/README.md

 &nbsp;

-### REST API | Representational State Transfer Application Programming Interface
+## REST API

-A REST API is a standardized way to provide data to other applications.
+A **REST API (Representational State Transfer Application Programming Interface)** is a standardized way to provide data to other applications.

 Those applications can then use the data however they want.

 Sometimes, APIs also offer a way for other applications to make changes to the data.

 ![image](https://user-images.githubusercontent.com/41619898/79954685-a24c9c00-84b8-11ea-9f62-d793fa800ad9.png)

 &nbsp;

-##### There are a few key options for a REST API request:
+### There are a few key options for a REST API request:

 - GET — The most common option, returns some data from the API based on the endpoint you visit and any parameters you provide
 - POST — Creates a new record that gets appended to the database